• Skip to primary navigation

 parsnips and carrots are covered with honey glaze

-Nicely arrange the vegetables in a baking tray on a single layer.
+Nicely arrange the vegetables in a baking tray or baking pan on a single layer.

 vegetables are placed on a baking tray